-The six-step process is set out in the SSRO's publication Guidance on the Baseline Profit Rate and its Adjustment available on its website.2
+The six-step process is set out in the SSRO's publication Guidance on the Baseline Profit Rate and its Adjustment.

-[†] See Question 17 for an explanation of these two capital servicing adjustments
+[†] See Question 3.12 for an explanation of these two capital servicing adjustments

-An adjustment of up to +/- 25 per cent of the BPR.
+An adjustment of between +/- 25 per cent of the BPR.